If you’re from the IT industry, you’ve likely to know and have worked with COBIT. But, what exactly is its purpose?

 The Evolution of COBIT

-COBIT 4 was released in 2005, followed by COBIT 4.1 in 2007.
+COBIT 4 and COBIT 4.1 were introduced in near succession in the year 2005 and 2007 respectively.
 These updates included more information about governance surrounding information and communication technology.
 In 2012, COBIT 5 was released and in 2013, the ISACA released an add-on to COBIT 5, which included more information for businesses about risk management and information governance.

 Through all these versions, here are the final components of COBIT, which are included in the latest version.

-Lays down guidelines, objectives, and good practices related to IT governance covering every IT domain and process.
-These are then linked to needs and requirements of the business.
+All the objectives, good practices and guidelines related to IT governance are laid down in this framework.
+This framework covers all the IT processes and domains.
+These are then linked to the needs and requirements of the business.
 The aim of the main framework is to align business goals with IT.
 This allows IT personnel to get a full appreciation of the company’s goals, while also helping the C-suite and executives understand their IT aims.

 This component helps an organization to have a reference process model, and , a common language to be used by everybody in the organization.
 These descriptions cover everything – from planning, creating, executing, and even monitoring all processes involved in IT.
 Process descriptions help everyone in the company understand the processes, their descriptions, and their terminology.